sherifButt/mindfullai/tutorial/reactflow-to-chanin-excution.md

 For critical tasks that may fail due to reasons like network issues, providing a retry mechanism can be very beneficial.
 This can be as simple as attempting the action again after a set delay or as complex as exponential backoff with a maximum retry limit.

-Here's a sequence for retrying an email send operation:
+This is a sequence for retrying an email send operation:

 ```mermaid
 sequenceDiagram